tola-rs/tola-ssg/README.md

   -V, --version              Print version
 ```

-You should keep the directory structure identical to the below:
+Your project should follow the directory structure below:

 ```text
 .